CeoFred/Ceofred/README.md

 **Full-Stack Developer | Blockchain Enthusiast | Building scalable web solutions**

 Welcome to my GitHub!
-I am a Senior Software Engineer with over 8 years of experience in backend development and blockchain technologies.
+I am a Senior Software Engineer with 8+ years of experience in backend development and blockchain technologies.
 My background includes designing and scaling distributed systems, building secure APIs, and developing smart contracts on Ethereum and other EVM-compatible chains.
 I’ve led engineering teams across Web2 and Web3 environments, contributing to projects in DeFi, NFT infrastructure, and decentralized identity.
 With deep technical expertise and a strong product mindset, I’m now focused on building innovative, user-centric solutions that advance the Web3 ecosystem.

 ## 🚀 About Me